 I was fortunate enough, when my time was up, and ended my service, with an Honorable Discharge, in 1972, I found a job in the civilian world, that offered private Health Insurance, and I had no need, to use or apply for VA Health Care.
 But I found my need to apply in 2000, I had made a change, in location to another state, and had not found employment, that offered Health Care benefits.
-I went through the application process, and was quickly approved.
+I went through the application process and was quickly approved.
 When I did find a company to work for that offered Health Care, in the Civilian sector, I used it, and left an opening for some fellow Veteran, that had no Health Care, coverage available with the exception of VA Health Care, seemed to me the right thing to do.
-Now that experience, was not to bad, you saw your “Primary” Doctor, about every year or six months.
-There was no problem, getting simple things, like blood pressure medication, but there was on thing that raised a red flag with me at the time.
-Each time I went, it seemed I left with more and more pills, if your cholesterol was on the border line, they wanted to load you down, with some type Staten, or something else, instead of a suggesting life style and dietary changes.
-A pill for that and this, but that all changed when I was able to find an outside, Civilian Doctor, when I went to work for a company that offer Health Insurance, with part of the premiums, deducted from your week paycheck.
-During the time between, 2001 and 2007, I had two major back surgeries, and a disabling work place accident in 2010, and with that my Health Insurance was gone.
+Now that experience, was not too bad, you saw your “Primary” Doctor, about every year or six months.
+There was no problem, getting simple things, like blood pressure medication, but there was one thing that raised a red flag with me at the time.
+Each time I went, it seemed I left with more and more pills, if your cholesterol was on the borderline, they wanted to load you down, with some type Staten, or something else, instead of a suggesting lifestyle and dietary changes.
+A pill for that and this, but that all changed when I was able to find an outside, Civilian Doctor, when I went to work for a company that offers Health Insurance, with part of the premiums, deducted from your weekly paycheck.
+During the time between, 2001 and 2007, I had two major back surgeries and a disabling workplace accident in 2010, and with that my Health Insurance was gone.
 But during that time, I found a primary care Physician, who knew me and my family history.
-But more importantly we built a relationship of trust.
-When I became a self pay patient, he has continued to work with me, and all I can say is thank God, he has.
+But more importantly, we built a relationship of trust.
+When I became a self-pay patient, he has continued to work with me, and all I can say is thank God, he has.
 This is why.

 The Big Lie About VA Health Care